How to move Microsoft's Windows 11 from a hard drive to an SSD

 If your main PC storage is still a hard disk, by far the biggest speed boost you could give to your system is to replace that with a solid-state disk (SSD).

-Although SSDs are more expensive on a per gigabyte basis, they generally offer much better performance.
-Windows 11 should load much more quickly when you first boot the PC and programs should open in an instant.
+Although SSDs are more expensive on a per-gigabyte basis, they generally offer much better performance.
+Windows 11 should load much more quickly when you first boot the PC and programmes should open in an instant.

 Swapping out a hard disk for an SSD is a relatively straightforward upgrade, although you’ll first need to transfer all the data from your current hard disk to the SSD.
 We’re going to talk you through that process.